-Official UCF COM transcripts can be requested via paper form or online.
+Official UCF COM transcripts can be requested online in the MyUCF student portal.
+There is a fee of \$10 per transcript.
 Telephone requests are not accepted.
 Transcripts cannot be released if the student has a hold due to a financial obligation to the university.
-Transcript requests must include the student's signature, full name, and the name and complete address of the person(s) or organizations to which transcripts are to be sent.
-If final grades or degree statement are needed, a student may indicate that the transcript request is to be held until all requested data are posted.
+If degree statement is needed, a student may indicate that the transcript request is to be held until all requested data are posted.
+Requests for unofficial transcripts may be made directly to the College of Medicine Registrar's office using the Transcript Request Form, at no cost to the student.
+All transcript requests must include the student's signature, full name, and the name and complete address of the person(s) or organizations to which transcripts are to be sent.